bigcommerce/dev-docs/docs/api-docs/customers/customers-subscribers-overview.md

 ### Upsert

 You can use the V3 Customers API [Upsert Customer Attribute Values](https://developer.bigcommerce.com/api-reference/store-management/customers-v3/customer-attribute-values/customersattributevaluesput) operation to upsert form field values and customer attributes.
-Upsert looks for a match to the existing record and, if one is found, makes an update.
-If a match is not found, it creates a new record.
+Upsert looks for a match to the existing record and makes an update if there is one.
+If there is no match, it creates a new record.

 ### Authentication object